 The local parts company might pull the codes and then sell you those parts and the special tools required to replace them without any further diagnosis of the target system.

-As in the above mentioned example, if you set an oxygen sensor code this does not necessarily mean that you need to replace an oxygen sensor.
-The set trouble code means that you should confirm any failed components by further diagnosis of that particular system.
-In my opinion the best way to go is by following a tree chart for the specific codes set to find out what the problem is.
+As in the above mentioned example, if you set an oxygen sensor code this doesn't necessarily mean you need to replace an oxygen sensor.
+The set trouble code means you should confirm any failed components by further diagnosis of that particular system.
+In my opinion the best way to go is by following a factory tree chart to find out what the problem is.

-The service Company that offers the free check engine light diagnosis might pull your code and then prepare an estimate to solve your car problems.
-In some cases, this estimate has been padded to include the diagnosis that they said was free in the first place.
+The service Company that offers the free check engine light scan might pull your code and then prepare an estimate to solve your car problems.
+In some cases, this estimate has been padded to include the diagnosis that they said was free.